 3. The Matrix Model

 The Matrix model has been used as a treatment for stimulant addiction like cocaine and methamphetamines.
-The Matrix model is an evidence-based therapy designed to reduce relapse risk.
+The Matrix model is an abstinence-based therapy designed to reduce relapse risk.
 Within the model, family therapy, education and support groups are heavily promoted.
 Worksheets and manuals are often given to patients.

 The therapy approach is more like being taught or coached.
 Your therapist will focus on helping you to see your self-worth, especially if you tend to avoid confrontation.
 The Matrix model involves drug testing